RneeJ/Domoticz-Marstek/docs/readmore.md

 The Venus battery and CT003 create their own subnet.

 <b>No RS485 cable ?</b>
-At the dutch Tweakers forum for setting up the Marstek for use with HA there is more information avaiable about building the cable. thanx to : [superduper1969](https://github.com/Superduper1969)
+At the dutch Tweakers forum for setting up the Marstek for use with HA there is more information available about building the cable. thanx to : [superduper1969](https://github.com/Superduper1969)

 <b>Known issues</b>